Zenqlo/TPM_Update_Infineon_SLB_9670/README.md

-# Infineon TPM SLB 9670 TPM Chip FW Update Guide and Links
+# Infineon SLB 9670 TPM Chip FW Update Guide and Links

 **Important Prerequisites:**
 * Disable BitLocker and any program using TPM